Knights of the Round Table: Gaheris de Karaheu

 Gaheris de Karaheu (Gaharis, Gaheran, Gahetis, Gaherys, Gaheus, Gains, Gareis, Ghaheris; -d'Escareu, -de Carahan/Car[a/e]heu, -de Gaheran/Gahereu, -de Karahau/Karehan), also known as the White (li Blans), is one of the minor Knights of the Round Table and brother of Mador de la Porte in the Vulgate Cycle and the derived works.
-He should not be confused with Gaheris of Orkney, one of King Arthur's nephews and another Knight of the Round Table.
+He should not be confused with Gaheris of Orkney, a different Knight of the Round Table and one of King Arthur's nephews (Gawain's brothers).
 His most prominent role, including the manner of his death, might have been inspired by the purportedly historical account of the fatal poisoning of the Gawain-prototype Walwen as told in the chronicle Gesta Regum Anglorum.

 In the Vulgate Lancelot, Gaheris of Karaheu appears in minor roles, mostly as a prisoner, prior to his accidental death.
 Gawain saves him from Galehaut, while the mysterious White Knight (Lancelot incognito) rescues him from the Dolorous Prison near Dolorous Gard and then again from the Vale of No Return.
 Later, in the Vulgate Mort Artu, he dies from eating a poisoned apple, which was made by the knight Avarlan and was meant to kill Gawain.
 The apple is offered to Gaheris unknowingly by Guinevere; the queen is accused of his murder, until she is cleared of the charge in the trial by combat between Mador and Lancelot.
 This story is retold in the Stanzaic Morte Arthur and in Thomas Malory's Le Morte d'Arthur, where the victim is, respectively, either an unnamed visiting Scottish knight or Sir Patrise of Ireland (the poisoner is also renamed by Malory as Sir Pionel).
-The Italian Tristano Panciaticchiano, in which he remains Mador's brother, calls him Giafredi.
+The Italian Tristano Panciaticchiano, where he remains Mador's brother, calls him Giafredi.